mogui/MDWamp/README.md

 ## Tests

-If you want to run the tests you have to installdependancies by using submodules so:
+If you want to run the tests you have to install dependancies by using submodules so:

 - clone the repository: `git clone git@github.com:mogui/MDWamp.git`
 - `cd MDWamp`